Enable Search result features for your site

 |Job-related content||Job posting, Occupation, Employer aggregate rating|

 Google offers a variety of ways to help you provide key business details so that they show up for users in Search results.
-Corporate identity information provides a way for businesses to indicate preferred site name, logo, and social profile links, as well as other company information to Google.
+Corporate identity information provides a way for businesses to indicate preferred site name and logo, as well as other company information to Google.

-You can claim ownership or manage your Knowledge Graph data for a business or individual as well.
+You can claim ownership or manage your knowledge panel data for a business or individual as well.

 Businesses with physical stores might also want to include physical store information.
-Additionally, you can register a physical business with Google My Business to enable your local business information to show up in Google Maps and in Knowledge Graph cards.
+Additionally, you can register a physical business with Google My Business to enable your local business information to show up in Google Maps and in knowledge panel cards.
 Note: Google My Business information is considered authoritative.
-Contact markup on your official website will not overwrite data provided via Google My Business.

 See Get Your Content on Google to learn other ways to register your business information with various Google products.